average-joe/ansible-zabbix-trap/README.md

 ## Zabbix Versions

-The foloowing list of supported operating systems for Zabbix releases
+The following list of supported operating systems for Zabbix releases

 ### Zabbix 3.4